vod-ka/docker_oneclick_install/README.md

-#Docker oneclick install script.This script is working for CentOS
+#Docker oneclick install script.This script is working for CentOS.